My shopping cart

 Diving into the details:

-If you’ve never practiced correct posture, it’s going to feel awkward.
+If you’ve never practiced correct posture when in a standing position, it’s going to feel awkward.
 Keep in mind that you don’t want to overcompensate and strain your back.
 Try to make incremental adjustments with long-term goals.
 If you’re unsure about how to do it, here is a breakdown of the full-body posture.

 Quick tip: If it feels awkward, try setting up your phone to record your normal resting position and your correct posture position.
 Keep practicing and recording until you get the hang of it!

-This might be the most difficult part.
+This might be the most challenging part of correcting bad posture.
 Just remembering that you need to square the hips, pull the shoulders back, and tilt the chin is half the battle.
 If you’ve ever tried meditation, the practice is similar.

 In the beginning, you’re going to be reminding yourself every five to ten minutes.
 As you get better, that’ll become every ten to fifteen minutes, then every twenty minutes.
-Soon enough, standing straight will be your norm.
+Soon enough, remaining in a healthy standing position will be your norm.

 If you’re struggling to remember, try: